chlzslvdr/Velaris-University-WordPressTheme/README.md

 # Velaris-University-WordPressTheme

-This is a Demo Project base on [Udemy Wordpress Course](https://www.udemy.com/course/become-a-wordpress-developer-php-javascript).
+This is a Demo Project based on [Udemy Wordpress Course](https://www.udemy.com/course/become-a-wordpress-developer-php-javascript).

 ## Purpose